St Peter’s in History

 St Peter’s today

 The present building retains many medieval features.
-There is striking two-tone stonework both outside and in, rich chevron carvings on the round arches of the chancel and nave, individually carved capitals with their intricate, naturalistic designs.
+There is striking two-tone stonework both outside and in, rich chevron carvings on the round arches of the chancel and nave, and individually carved capitals with their intricate, naturalistic designs.
 The round-arched arcading all along the exterior walls just below the roof is decorated by corbel heads.

-The west tower had fallen down by 1607 and was rebuilt later in the 17th century.
+The west tower had fallen by 1607 and was rebuilt later in the 17th century.
 It was moved about 12 feet to the east, shortening the nave.
-The sumptuous triple arch at the west end of the nave was carefully rebuilt and the tower retains its Norman design with external round arched arcading.
+The sumptuous triple arch at the west end of the nave was carefully rebuilt and the tower retains its Norman design with external round-arched arcading.
 The tower has a ring of 8 bells, first peeled in 1739 and still in regular use.

-The recent restoration by the Churches Conservation Trust has highlighted the 19th century contribution to St Peter’s.
+The recent restoration by the Churches Conservation Trust has highlighted the 19th-century contribution to St Peter’s.
 The east end was rebuilt by Sir George Gilbert Scott in the 1850s and the whole church was re-roofed at that time.
-Scott lowered the floor of the nave and aisles by 1 foot in order to provide the then conventional steps up to the chancel and thereby removing one of the distinct features of St Peter’s.
-Scott’s second son, John Oldrid Scott, carried out a scheme of stencilled decoration to the east wall in 1878-9 and an ornate carved reredos with paintings by Burlison & Grylls was installed.
+Scott lowered the floor of the nave and aisles by 1 foot to provide the then conventional steps up to the chancel thereby removing one of the distinct features of St Peter’s.
+Scott’s second son, John Oldrid Scott, carried out a scheme of stencilled decoration to the east wall in 1878-9 and an ornately carved reredos with paintings by Burlison & Grylls was installed.
 There is a fine brass lectern, the font has a striking painted cover by George Gilbert Scott, and there are some pleasant stained glass windows from the second half of the 19th century.

 William Smith, an important pioneer of the science of geology, is buried in the churchyard, just west of the tower.
 His memorial, a bust carved by Matthew Noble, is on the west wall of the south aisle.
 Smith died in 1839 at nearby Hazelrigg House in Marefair, while staying with George and Ann Elizabeth Baker.
 Their memorial is nearby.
 They were leaders in the restoration of the church.
-It was Ann Elizabeth who unpicked the plaster from the carved capitals, which had covered them up since the Reformation, revealing the splendour of sculpture St Peter’s .
+It was Ann Elizabeth who unpicked the plaster from the carved capitals, which had covered them up since the Reformation, revealing the splendour of the sculpture St Peter’s.